Vidim (Mělník District)

 Vidim is a municipality and village in Mělník District in the Central Bohemian Region of the Czech Republic.
 It has about 100 inhabitants.
-The village is well preserved and is protected by law as a village monument zone.
+The village is well preserved and is protected as a village monument zone.

 Geography

 Vidim is located about 13 km north of Mělník and 39 km north of Prague.
 It lies in a hilly landscape of the Ralsko Uplands.
-The highest point is a contour line below the top of the hill Supí hora at 430 m above sea level.
+The highest point is below the top of the hill Supí hora at 430 m above sea level.
 The entire municipal territory lies in the Kokořínsko – Máchův kraj Protected Landscape Area.

 History

 The first written mention of Vidim is from 1318.
 In the 14th century, it belonged to the Houska estate owned by the Berka of Dubá family.
 In the 15th century, Vidim was owned by less important members of the families Lobkowicz and Smiřický.
 In 1502, the village was purchased by Hrzáns of Hrzánov.
 Visim became the centre of a separate estate in 1572.
 From that year, the importance of the village grew.

 Berkas of Dubá acquired Vidim again in 1610, but their properties were confiscated after the Battle of White Mountain.
 During the Thirty Years' War, the village was partially destroyed.
 German settlers were invited after the war to repopulate the village.
 In 1623–1634, the Vidim estate was owned by Albrecht von Wallenstein, then it was owned by general Johann Böck and his descendants, by the Sporck family (1743–1807) and Ahrenberg family.